flori950/tub_inspired_optical_flow/event_segmentation/README.md

 # *Bio-Inspired Computer Vision:  BAYESIAN INFERENCE OF MODELS ON EVENT BASED OPTICAL FLOW TO SOLVE APERTURE PROBLEM*
 This project is one part of the module: Bio-inspired computer vision and was implemented by Florian Jäger and Weijie Qi under Prof. Dr. Marianne Maertens and Prof. Guillermo Gallego.

-### The folder contains the following:

-Please write down what is here and what the user should do to run it.

 # EV-MotionSeg
 https://github.com/remindof/EV-MotionSeg
 MATLAB code for paper "Event-Based Motion Segmentation by Motion Compensation"